Poop-fish/Simple-Puzzle-Game-Maker/README.md

-### download the ZIP file \ Everthing should be in there
+### download the ZIP file \ Everthing should be in there \ Feel Free to do whatever with the code

 # Puzzle Game Maker
 Overview :
 Welcome to the Puzzle Game!
 This game allows you to create your own custom puzzle levels using a built-in Tilemap Maker.
 The game itself is designed so that all objects and tiles are hard-coded, so you only need to focus on creating your own levels by arranging tiles and saving the map data in a JSON format.
+### Pros and Cons
+this is super bare bones, that being said it has minimal mechanics and A decent amount of bugs. i never planned on releasing this but i would rather let peoole use it then gather dust in my computer. that beibg said it is super simple and easy to use (at lease for me)

 # How to Create and Integrate Maps
 Use the Tilemap Maker
 The game provides a Tilemap Maker that allows you to design your own puzzle maps.
-The Tilemap Maker has a user-friendly interface for selecting and placing tiles, which represent different elements in the game world (such as walls, floors, obstacles, etc.).
+The Tilemap Maker has a user-friendly interface for selecting and placing tiles, which represent different elements in the game world (such as walls, floors, obstacles, etc.). when the player reaches last map and completes it , the game over state will be triggered. so you can make alot of maps.

 # Saving the Map
 Once you've designed your map, save it in the JSON format.
 The Tilemap Maker will automatically generate this JSON file based on your map design.